jakoubek/sqlanywhere-recordlocator/README.md

 This is a porting of (my own) [RecordLocator library for PHP](https://github.com/jakoubek/php-recordlocator) (which itself is a clone of the corresponding Perl module).

-This is a porting of (my own) [RecordLocator library for PHP](https://github.com/jakoubek/php-recordlocator) (which itself is a clone of the corresponding Perl module).

 ## Examples

 - The integer 5,325 encodes to the RecordLocator 78G.